rakutentech/ios-miniapp/USERGUIDE.md

 ```

-And the mini-app will be loaded like the following scheme,
+And the Mini App will be loaded like the following scheme,

 ```mscheme.rakuten//miniapp/index.html?param1=value1&param2=value2```